Dominique Ducharme (ice hockey): Coaching career

 Ducharme has also been involved with Hockey Canada, first assisting on Quebec in the 2011 World Under-17 Hockey Challenge, and as an assistant coach for the Canada Under-18 National Team at the 2013 Ivan Hlinka Memorial Tournament.
 Ducharme served as the head coach for Canada during the 2017 World Junior Ice Hockey Championships, leading the team to a silver medal, and the 2018 World Junior Ice Hockey Championships, leading them to gold.

 On April 27, 2018, Ducharme was hired as an assistant coach by the Montreal Canadiens, following the firings of J. J. Daigneault and Daniel Lacroix.

-On February 24, 2021, Ducharme was promoted to interim head coach by the Canadiens, following the termination of Claude Julien and Kirk Muller.
+On February 24, 2021, Ducharme was promoted to interim head coach by the Canadiens, following the termination of predecessor Claude Julien and associate coach Kirk Muller.

 On June 19, 2021, Ducharme tested positive for COVID-19, placing him in isolation for 14 days; he continued work through phone calls and video calls, talking with the coaching staff and players as they won their semifinal playoff series against the Vegas Golden Knights, advancing to the 2021 Stanley Cup Finals.

-On July 2, 2021, Ducharme rejoined the team for morning skate ahead of Game 3 of the 2021 Stanley Cup Finals.
-In the first Stanley Cup Final game at the Bell Centre the Canadiens were defeated by the Tampa Bay Lightning by a score of 6-3.
+On July 2, Ducharme rejoined the team for morning skate ahead of Game 3 of the Stanley Cup Finals.
+In the first Stanley Cup Finals game at the Bell Centre the Canadiens were defeated by the Tampa Bay Lightning by a score of 6–3.
 The Canadiens would ultimately lose the series 4 games to 1.

 On July 13, 2021, Ducharme was formally named the 31st head coach in Canadiens history, signing a three-year extension with the team.

 On February 9, 2022, Ducharme was fired as head coach of the Montreal Canadiens; at the time of his departure, the Canadiens held a record of 8–30–7, last overall in the NHL.

+On July 12, 2023, Ducharme was hired as an assistant coach for the Vegas Golden Knights.